Ferrocene: Properties

 Ferrocene is an air-stable orange solid with a camphor-like odor.
 As expected for a symmetric, uncharged species, ferrocene is soluble in normal organic solvents, such as benzene, but is insoluble in water.
 It is stable to temperatures as high as 400 °C.

 Ferrocene readily sublimes, especially upon heating in a vacuum.
 Its vapor pressure is about 1 Pa at 25 °C, 10 Pa at 50 °C, 100 Pa at 80 °C, 1000 Pa at 116 °C, and 10,000 Pa (nearly 0.1 atm) at 162 °C.

 Reactions

-With electrophiles

-Ferrocene undergoes many reactions characteristic of aromatic compounds, enabling the preparation of substituted derivatives.
-A common undergraduate experiment is the Friedel–Crafts reaction of ferrocene with acetic anhydride (or acetyl chloride) in the presence of phosphoric acid as a catalyst.
-Under conditions for a Mannich reaction, ferrocene gives N,N-dimethylaminomethylferrocene.

-Protonation of ferrocene allows isolation of [Cp2FeH]PF6.
+Aromatic substitution

+Ferrocene is an aromatic substance.
+Electrophiles typically substitute onto, rather than add to, the cyclopentadienyl ligands.
+For example, a common undergraduate experiment performs Friedel-Crafts acylation with acetic anhydride and a phosphoric acid catalyst.
+Just as this reagent mixture converts benzene to acetophenone, it converts ferrocene to acetylferrocene.

-In the presence of aluminium chloride Me2NPCl2 and ferrocene react to give ferrocenyl dichlorophosphine, whereas treatment with phenyldichlorophosphine under similar conditions forms P,P-diferrocenyl-P-phenyl phosphine.
+In the presence of aluminium chloride, Me2NPCl2 and ferrocene react to give ferrocenyl dichlorophosphine, whereas treatment with phenyldichlorophosphine under similar conditions forms P,P-diferrocenyl-P-phenyl phosphine.
+Vilsmeier-Haack formylation using formylanilide and phosphorus oxychloride gives ferrocenecarboxaldehyde.

-Ferrocene reacts with P4S10 forms a diferrocenyl-dithiadiphosphetane disulfide.

-Lithiation
+Unsubstituted ferrocene undergoes aromatic substitution more easily than benzene, because electrophiles can attack the metal ion before rearranging to the Wheland intermediate.
+Thus ferrocene reacts with the weak electrophile P4S10 to form a diferrocenyl-dithiadiphosphetane disulfide.
+Mannich conditions suffice to iminylate ferrocene unto N,N-dimethylaminomethylferrocene.